eatskolnikov/streamelopers/Readme.md

 --------------
 	npm start

-Executes the "node server.js"  command and serve the content of the ./build directory via the port 8000 , accesible via http://localhost:8000
+Executes the "node server.js"  command and serve the content of the ./build directory via the port 8000 , accessible via http://localhost:8000